 The Department of Economics professors are affiliated with the Center of research in Applied Microeconomics ThEMA (UMR 8184 CNRS – UCP).
 In addition to the geographical proximity, the Department of Economics has common interests with the ThEMA researchers, in particular in industrial economics, theory of applied games, analysis of the labor market, international economy and monetary and banking economics.
 ThEMA and the Department of Economics jointly organize a weekly seminar in Economic analysis, Econometrics and Finance (AEEF) with the participation of very prestigious guests.

-The professors of the Department of Economics publish their work in prestigious journals such as: Journal of Economic Theory, Rand Journal of Economics, Games and Economic Behavior, Journal of Development Economics, Journal of Economic Behavior and organization, Journal of Public Economics, Labor Economics Health Economics, Journal of Macroeconomics, Economic dynamics, theory and decision, etc.
+The professors of the Department of Economics publish their work in prestigious journals such as: Journal of Economic Theory, Rand Journal of Economics, Games and Economic Behavior, Journal of Development Economics, Journal of Economic Behavior and organization, Journal of Public Economics, Labor Economics Health Economics, Journal of Macroeconomics, Economic dynamics, theory and decision, Journal of the European Economic Association, Journal of International Economics, etc.

 They regularly participate in major international conferences and organise specialized conferences and seminars at ESSEC.